HiImZsofi/To-do-list/README.md

 A simple to do list, based on a tutorial.
-My first ever Python project, currently Work in Progress.
-Used languages: Python, Django and frontend(html, css, bootstrap)
+My first ever Python project, currently Work in Progress.\n Used languages: Python, Django and frontend(html, css, bootstrap)